-Long considered the apex of high fashion, haute couture has a rich history of ravishing relevance.
+Long considered the apex of high fashion, haute couture fashion has a rich history of stylistic relevance.

-Haute couture is a term used in fashion to describe made-to-order garments at the highest level of artisanal craftsmanship, sartorial experience, and exclusivity.
+Haute couture in fashion describes made-to-order garments at the highest level of artisanal craftsmanship, sartorial experience, and stylistic exclusivity.

-Handcrafted by skilled artisans, haute couture creations are made from the highest quality materials and textiles, with meticulous attention to detail.
+Haute couture is at the pinnacle of fashion design, where its creations are handcrafted by skilled artisans from the highest quality materials and textiles, with meticulous attention to detail.
 [1]

-Moreover, haute couture is more than an abstract concept but a legally protected term.
+Haute couture is not an abstract concept but a legally protected term covering unique manufacturing processes and heritage haute couture brands.

 Fashion designers must meet the precise standards set by the governing body, La Chambre Syndicale de la Couture, which codifies what’s to be considered haute couture.
 [2]